JyotinderSingh/dropdb/README.md

   - Translation of user queries into executable plans.
 - [x] Planning
   - Logical and physical plan generation for efficient execution.
-- [ ] JDBC Interfaces
+- [x] SQL Interface
-  - Standardized interfaces to interact with the database from Java-based applications.
+  - Standardized interfaces to interact with the database using `database/sql` package.
 - [ ] Indexing
   - Support for indexes to improve query performance.
 - [ ] Materialization and Sorting